dagmara1223/cdc-monitoring-SSMS-project/README.md

   - A checksum validation function to verify data integrity
 3. Finally, transferring the processed data.

-### 🧩 Creating Main Table in SSMS and enabling SQL Server Agent
+### 🧩 Creating Main Tables in SSMS and enabling SQL Server Agent
 Our first step is to open SSMS.
 Then, we start the SQL Server Agent by right-clicking on it and selecting Start.
 This step is required if we want to use jobs in our project.
 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/4091ed90-4d2e-40e9-b73e-018190819ddd" />
 Enabled SQL Server Agent should have green dot visible instead of red cross.